 Malvern Museum is a museum of local history, and its collections policy reflects this.

 The majority of the material in our collection relates to the local area, particularly to Great Malvern and Malvern Link.
-We also have a number of more general items (for example coins and household appliances) for use in displays in support of more local items, where these can help to illustrate social history.
+We also have a number of more general items (for example coins and household appliances).
+They can be used in displays to support more local items, where these can help to illustrate social history.

 Areas within our collecting range

 The following towns and villages are in the collecting area for Malvern Museum:

 - Malvern Link (including the Howsells, Cowleigh and Halfkey)